 Eagle Materials Inc. is a diversified producer of basic building products used in residential, industrial, commercial and infrastructure construction.
-Information presented for the three months ended June 30, 2005 and 2004, reflects the Company's four business segments, consisting of Gypsum Wallboard, Cement, Recycled Paperboard and Concrete and Aggregates.
+Information presented for the three and six month periods ended September 30, 2005 and 2004, reflects the Company's four business segments, consisting of Gypsum Wallboard, Cement, Recycled Paperboard and Concrete and Aggregates.
 Certain information for each of Concrete and Aggregates is broken out separately in the segment discussions.

 A majority of our revenues are from customers who are in industries and businesses that are cyclical in nature and subject to changes in general economic conditions.
 In addition, since our operations occur in a variety of geographic markets, our businesses are subject to the economic conditions in each such geographic market.
-Our wallboard operations are more national in scope and shipments are made throughout the continental U.S., except for the Northeast; however, our primary markets are in the Southwestern U.S. Demand for wallboard varies between regions with the East and West Coasts representing the largest demand centers.
-Our cement companies are located in geographic areas west of the Mississippi river and the Chicago, Illinois metropolitan area.
+Our wallboard operations are more national in scope and shipments are made throughout the continental U.S., except for the Northeast; however, our primary markets are in the Southwestern U.S. Our cement markets are located in Texas, Illinois, the Rocky Mountain Region, northern Nevada and northern California.
 Due to the low value-to-weight ratio of cement, cement is usually shipped within a 250 mile radius of the plants.
 Concrete and aggregates are even more regional as those operations serve the areas immediately surrounding Austin, Texas and north of Sacramento, California.
 Therefore, demand for cement, concrete and aggregates is tied more closely to the economies of the local markets, which may fluctuate more widely than the nation as a whole.

-Nationally, trends in the construction industry have been positive as total construction spending during May 2005 was estimated at a seasonally adjusted annual rate of \$1.1 billion, 7% above the same period in 2004.
-The Gypsum Association reported approximately 17.8 billion square feet of wallboard was shipped in the first six months of calendar 2005, a 4.4% increase over the prior record year.
-Wallboard demand has been favorably impacted by strong residential construction due to low interest rates; however, a continued rise in interest rates could impact this demand.
-Commercial and industrial activity continues to show signs of improvement but remains below historical averages.
-Cement demand has been positively impacted by the strong housing market, an improving non-residential construction market and a continuation of the high level of federal transportation projects.
-There can be no assurances that the favorable trends will continue in future periods.
+Nationally, trends in the construction industry have been positive as total construction spending during August 2005 was estimated at a seasonally adjusted annual rate of \$1.11 trillion, 6% above the same period in 2004.
+The Gypsum Association reported approximately 27.1 billion square feet of wallboard was shipped in the first nine months of calendar 2005, a 5.5% increase over the prior record year.
+Wallboard demand has been favorably impacted by strong residential construction due to low interest rates; however, a continued rise in interest rates could adversely affect this demand.
+Repair and remodel activity continues to remain strong and commercial and industrial activity continues to improve; however, current levels remain below historical averages.
+Cement demand has been positively impacted by the strong level of public infrastructure projects, by the strong housing market and an improving non-residential construction market.
+However, there can be no assurances that the favorable trends will continue in future periods.
 See "Forward Looking Statements".

 General economic downturns or localized downturns in the regions where we have operations, including any downturns in the construction industry, and increases in capacity in the gypsum wallboard, paperboard and cement industries, could have a material adverse effect on our business, financial condition and results of operations.
-Additionally, wallboard operations and to a lesser extent, our other operations are impacted by rising fuel costs, availability and cost of long haul trucking and logistical problems currently being seen in the U.S. rail market.
-Collectively, these issues could potentially impact our operating earnings and our ability to efficiently distribute our products to the customers we serve.
+Additionally, wallboard operations, and to a lesser extent our other operations, are continuing to be adversely affected by rising fuel costs, availability and cost of long haul trucking and logistical problems currently being seen in the U.S. rail market.
+Collectively, these issues could potentially adversely affect our operating earnings and our ability to efficiently distribute our products to the customers we serve.